Design Philosophy

 Naming Conventions

-All factory functions use a consistentget[Verb][Subject]Function scheme.
-The verb tells you what the returned function does:
+All factory functions use a consistentget[Source]To[Target][Verb]Function scheme.
+The name describes the data flow and operation:

 args and deps